‘Beautiful future’: Life story titles from the prospective Rainbow Haven student group, Manchester.

 We aim to collaborate with such initiatives.

-Many other academic colleagues, at for instance UCL Institute of Education, London Metropolitan University, Manchester University, Exeter University, and Manchester Metropolitan University, are also keen to participate in expanding refugee education.
+Many other academic colleagues, at for instance UCL Institute of Education, London Metropolitan University, Manchester University, Exeter University, and Manchester Metropolitan University, are also keen to participate in expanding refugee education and have become part of the Refugee Higher Education Network, initiated by UEL.

 We hold Refugee Education Network meetings in London about such possibilities, and how we might expand them, regularly.
 For details, contact Aura Lounasmaa firstname.lastname@example.org.